illinois-cs498vr/illinois-cs498vr.github.io/index.md

 See the dedicated Assignments page (click the header) for more details.

-The lab is equipped with powerful Falcon Northwest PCs that have dual 27-inch monitors, NVidia GeForce Titan Black graphics cards with 6GB of RAM, and Windows 10 running Visual Studio.
-The VR equipment includes an Oculus Rift CV1 for every PC, which were kindly donated by Oculus/Facebook.

-You may also consider doing development outside of the lab machines; however, to experience and evaluate the solution correctly, it is crucial to run the code at least once on the lab systems.
-They have been optimized for Oculus Rift CV1 experiences.
-Without using the 4107 machines, there may be issues that severely degrade performance, leading to a bad VR experience.

-Unfortunately, we have only 20 workstations and over 200 students.
-Therefore, it is important to start early on assignments and try to work in the lab during less popular times.
-The 4107 lab is generally available any time.

 ## Final Project ##
 The final project is a semester-long implementation of a VR system.
 Students choose the topic and theme of the project under TA supervision.